goadesign/pulse/rmap/README.md

 ## Overview

-Ponos replicated maps leverage Redis hashes and pub/sub to maintain replicated in-memory copies of a map across multiple nodes.
+Pulse replicated maps leverage Redis hashes and pub/sub to maintain replicated in-memory copies of a map across multiple nodes.
 Any change to the map is automatically replicated to all nodes and results in a notification that can be used to trigger actions.